macrocosme/macrocosme.github.io/_posts/2017-04-06-Paper-submitted.md

 I just submitted our latest paper (shortly discussed [here](http://macrocosme.github.io/New-papers-under-way/)) to the journal Monthly Notices of the Royal Astronomical Society ([MNRAS](http://mnras.oxfordjournals.org))!

-The paper demonstrate how transfer functions and graphics shaders can be exploited to provide new astronomy-specific explorative colouring methods for volume rendering of spectral cube data.
+The paper demonstrates how transfer functions and graphics shaders can be exploited to provide new astronomy-specific explorative colouring methods for volume rendering of spectral cube data.

 Along with the paper, I released a piece of code called [shwirl](https://github.com/macrocosme/shwirl)